Mushdog/Coursework-for-Econometrics/README.md

 We use the ivmte package for understanding the marginal treatment effect (MTE) analysis developed by Mogstad, Santos, and Torgovitsky (2018).

 ## Assignment 3
-Understand the difference-in-differences analysis with multiple time periods.
+Understand the difference-in-differences (DID) analysis with multiple time periods.